 Of course this is a very complex question.
 I’ll work to share some of the variables in as simple of a way as possible.

 I think expenses, weather and off-farm income are the top variables.

 Here are some personal examples: The turkey farmer has purchased two farms at significantly different prices per acre.
 The yield and income per acre is similar at the farms, but the cost of the ground is different.
-When he gets those loans paid off that will significantly decrease the expenses and thus there will be more income.
+When he gets those loans paid off (a long ways down the road) that will significantly decrease the expenses and thus there will be more income.

 Another big help is that his parents share their equipment with him to use on his land.
 He wouldn’t be able to start farming by purchasing all of the tools needed at once.
 His parents are very generous and want to do what they can to help their kids get started farming.

 Weather Affects Farm Income

 Weather is another huge variable.
 Weather affects the yields, which affects the market price offered for the crops, which affects how much money is in our bank account.

 The weather is a big deal to farmers.
 Farmers watch the forecast regularly.
 Farmers discuss and analyze the weather and how crops are growing continually.
 I’m sure you’re tracking how drastically the weather affects a farmer’s income.